colinh-k/poke-generator/README.md

 The discriminator architecture uses the same number of convolution layers.
 A leaky ReLU activation is applied after batch normalization between each convolution layer.
 Finally, a sigmoid activation function is applied on the final layer.

 ## Training
 The criterion used during training to derive loss was binary cross entropy loss.
 Both models used independent instances of the Adam optimizer.
-The model was allowed to train for 100 epochs, which took approximately fifty minutes to run on Google Colab.
+The model was allowed to train for 200 epochs, which took approximately 110 minutes to run on Google Colab's GPU's.
 To ensure the results could be reproducible, all random number generators, including the ones used by pytorch, were seeded prior to training.

 ## Final Hyperparameters
-- N epochs: 100
+- N epochs: 200
 - Batch size: 128
 - Learning rate: 2e-4
 - Generator input size: 100